 Not Recommended For: Budget conscious diners who prefer traditional fine dining amenities in a more formal, old world atmosphere.

-Recommended dishes: When available, The Wagyu Beef with grilled, brown enoki mushrooms, and buckwheat; The Kasuzuke Ocean Trout smoked, roe, and broth; and The Stonybrook Farms Pork grilled with achiote, and summer beans.
+Recommended dishes: Recommended dishes: When available, The Wagyu Beef with grilled, brown enoki mushrooms, and buckwheat; The Kasuzuke Ocean Trout smoked, roe, and broth; and The Pheasant potato gratin, hazelnut, sauce albufera.

 Liquor: Full service bar service shared with Mistrals restaurant on the lower level.

 Elements is one of the best restaurants in New Jersey, located atop Mistral restaurant.
 Both Mistral restaurant and Elements are the creations of co-owners Steve Distler and famed chef Scott Anderson.

 Elements is a small restaurant with the dining area having seating at nine tables for 28 with every seat having a view of the open kitchen.
 The decor is luxurious and trendy with open, exposed, beamed ceilings.
 Walls are earth toned and adorned with a large mural in the main dining area.
 Tables in the main dining area are spaced comfortably apart with seating for two or four.
 Parties of four or more are seated into one of two private dining rooms, creating an intimate dining experience.

 The dining experience at Elements is unique and not likely to be found in other New Jersey restaurants.

 It begins with the entrance to Elements.
 As you approach the entrance, you are escorted into the elevator by a hostess who accompanies you to the second floor restaurant where you are turned over to another hostess that guides you to your table.

 The service model used at Elements has been adopted from many California restaurants and is unique to New Jersey.
-Traditional wait staff have been eliminated and replaced by the chefs who cook the meals and deliver them to your tables where they explain the preparation and ingredients.
+Traditional wait staff have been eliminated and replaced by the kitchen staff who cook the meals and deliver them to your tables where they explain the preparation and ingredients.